 Perth is known for its sunshine, natural beauty and relaxed pace.
 Explore Kings Park, watch the sunset from Cottesloe Beach, then hit Northbridge's trendy bars.
 Explore Australia's best-preserved 19th-century port streetscape in Fremantle and enjoy Indian Ocean seafood and craft beers.
 Discover Rottnest Island by bike, boat or on foot.
 Swim from perfect white beaches, snorkel with tropical fish and get up close to a cute quokka.

 Take a free city bus known as CAT (Central Area Transit), jumping off at attractions such as the Perth Cultural Centre (to see Aboriginal art at the free Art Gallery of Western Australia, explore Urban Orchard and check out the edgy exhibitions at the free Perth Institute of Contemporary Arts), the Perth Mint (it exhibits Australia’s largest gold nugget collection) and The Swan Bell Tower (the largest musical instrument in the Southern Hemisphere).
-Explore the brand new Elizabeth Quay with its waterpark, playground, and cafés and check out designer labels along King and Queen streets.
-Wander along St Georges Terrace to see the clever integration of Perth’s historic and contemporary buildings and have lunch at the multi-level Print Hall at Brookfield Place.
+Explore the modern Elizabeth Quay with its waterpark, playground, and cafés and check out designer labels along King and Queen streets.
+Or, let history come to life with an Aboriginal guide.
+Tour the quay with a Nyungar guide who peels back the layers of this urban landscape to reveal its ancient history.
+Then, wander along St Georges Terrace to see the clever integration of Perth’s historic and contemporary buildings and have lunch at the multi-level Print Hall at Brookfield Place.

 Head over to Kings Park one of the world’s largest inner city parks offering splendid views over the Swan River and city skyline.
-Marvel at the native wildflowers blooming in spring (September-November), stroll across the Federation Walkway, check out the giant boab tree transplanted from the Kimberley and enjoy a Kings Park Indigenous Heritage Tour.
+Marvel at the native wildflowers blooming in spring (September-November), stroll across the Federation Walkway, and check out the giant boab tree transplanted from the Kimberley.
 Afterwards, go for a swim or stroll along Perth’s famous Norfolk-pine framed Cottesloe Beach and enjoy a sunset drink at the Cottesloe Beach Hotel.
 Explore the trendy inner-city neighbourhood of Northbridge popping into bars and restaurants such as the rooftop Mechanics Institute, laneway Ezra Pound or Mexican La Cholita.
-Spoil yourself and stay at Australia’s hottest luxury hotel, Como the Treasury set inside a heritage-listed building.
+Spoil yourself and stay at Australia’s hottest luxury hotel, Como the Treasury, set inside a heritage-listed building.

 Day 2: Fremantle fun